 Everyone that completed Deep Diversity Institute is invited to three Community of Practice gatherings after the course.
-Each of these gatherings integrate new learning and community building for deep equity and inclusion practice in Madison.
-Every gathering is scheduled on Fridays between 12 – 2 p.m. on the following dates for 2020: June 12, August 7 and October 9.
+Each of these gatherings integrates new learning and community building for deep equity and inclusion practice in Madison.
+Every gathering is scheduled on Fridays between 12 – 2 p.m. on the following dates for 2020: June 12, August 7, and October 9

 Although developing “diversity champions” within organizations is a common strategy for advancing inclusion strategies, there is less understanding of the leadership competencies required for such a challenging task.
 We will explore leadership as an inside-out process, that inner skills—including self-awareness, empathy, and bias management—are essential in nurturing workplace diversity and inclusion.

 Deep Diversity® is a framework that helps examine how four key factors—bias, tribes, emotions and power—play invisible, yet significant, roles in our dynamics with those who we perceive to be different than us.
 To really work through issues of difference and foster greater levels of fairness and inclusion within organizations, it is critical to understand the human mind—its conscious and unconscious dimensions.
 We will investigate these ideas and link them with Deep Diversity®, a practical and evidence-based lens that can be used to enhance our understanding of systemic discrimination based on gender and race.

 Anima Leadership has surveyed the latest smart practices research on recruitment, retention and advancement in order to develop unique diversity instruments for measuring inclusion in the workplace.
 Assess where your organization is at and where it wants to go using the Deep Diversity® Inclusive Workplace Continuum and Organizational Practices.